|

 Website

-Without question, the Fox is the Motor City's theatre crown jewel.
-In existence since 1928 and meticulously
+the Motor City's theatre crown jewel.

-restored in 1998, the theatre is the definition of the word opulence.
-The ornate interior is described as
+is the definition of the word opulence.

-Oriental, incorporating features of Hindu, Persian and Chinese
+of Hindu, Persian and Chinese architecture.

-and the second largest Wurlitzer organ in the nation are some of the
+cast brass ornamentation and the second largest Wurlitzer organ in the nation

-The Fox continues to attract record crowds for a mix of concerts,
+are some of the highlights of this spectacular building.
+The Fox continues to attract record crowds

-annual variety and Broadway shows, restored classic films and family
+for a mix of concerts, annual variety and Broadway shows, restored classic

-& Century Theatres
+Gem & Century Theatres

 333 Madison Avenue, Detroit